videoDAC/streaming-back-end/README.md

 To build a _Infinite Digital Stage_, use the [simple build document](./BUIDL.md).

-_Infinite Digital Stage_ is a platform which allows anyone connected to your network to transiently broadcast (audio-visual) AV digital content, without permission.
+_Infinite Digital Stage_ is a platform which allows anyone connected to your network to transiently broadcast (audio-visual) AV digital content.

 ## Specific description